Davide-sd/sympy-plot-backends/README.md

 | surface_color |     Y     |   N   |    N   |    N   |  N  |
 |     theme     |     N     |   Y   |    Y   |    N   |  N  |
 |   wireframe   |     N     |   N   |    Y   |    N   |  N  |

+Please, read the docstring associated to each backend to find out the additional available keyword arguments.

 Finally, these backends come with a memory cost.
 Since many of them requires external libraries and/or open a server-process in order to visualize the data, memory usage can quickly rise if we are showing many plots.
 Keep an eye on you system monitor and act accordingly.